 Almost twenty years ago, on October 31, 2000, the United Nations Security Council passed Resolution 1325.

-“The resolution specifically addresses how women and girls are differentially impacted by conflict and war and recognizes the critical role that women can and already do play in peacebuilding efforts.”
+“The resolution specifically addresses how women and girls are impacted differently by conflict and war and recognizes the critical role that women can and already do play in peacebuilding efforts.”

 After two decades of application, the question arises of how the resolution has been implemented so far.